 If you are stuck on this problem: Apple music won’t play on iPhone/iPad/iPod and screen says “Item Not Available!
 This item can’t be played”, read this guide to fix it in minutes.

-If you find some songs on your Music App are greyed out, and can’t be played on your iPhone, iPad or iPod, except looking for solutions to fix it, you may also want to know why won’t your music play on your iDevice.
+If you find some songs on your Apple Music App are greyed out, and can’t be played on your iPhone, iPad or iPod, except looking for solutions to fix it, you may also want to know why won’t your music play on your iDevice.

-In most cases, Apple music not playing on iPhone/iPad/iPad results from a sync issue.
+In most cases, Apple music not playing on your device results from a sync issue.
 Maybe the music file is missing on your computer (but still listed in your iTunes Library, and you synced it with your iDevice), or maybe the file is corrupt or modified in some way, and this makes the songs unreadable on iTunes or iDevice.

 Solution 1: Update your iTunes to the latest version if it is not the current.